 album: The Complete Capitol Collection

-1955 track originally from the album
+1955 track originally from the album Rain or Shine

 Notes: "In 1955, Capitol Records signed Dick Haymes and attempted to do for him what it had done for Frank Sinatra a few years earlier, resurrect his career.
 Due to a combination of personal and business problems, Haymes had fallen far from his mid-'40s peak, when he was a major rival to Sinatra among the new crop of solo singers emerging from the big bands.
 The Capitol sojourn led to 12 recording sessions between December 20, 1955, and April 4, 1957, that produced two LPs, Rain or Shine and Moondreams, and a few singles, only one of which, "Two Different Worlds," managed a brief stay in the charts.
-The recordings were out of print for decades, but were championed by some critics, making this thorough two-CD set, compiled by Ken Barnes, a welcome reissue" (from iTunes review). the "You'll Never Know" track is a studio recording from 1955 made for the album Rain or Shine.
+The recordings were out of print for decades, but were championed by some critics, making this thorough two-CD set, compiled by Ken Barnes, a welcome reissue" (fromiTunes review). the "You'll Never Know" track is a studio recording from 1955 made for the album Rain or Shine.
+(Please complete or pause one

 video before starting another.)